RuturajMohite-3125/Data-Driven-prediction-of-Battery-Lifespan/README.md

 ## Usage

-All scripts are run from the **repository root** so that the `featureExtrcation` package is importable.
+All commands below are run from the **repository root** (with the virtualenv activated) so that the `featureExtrcation` package is importable and the relative artifact paths resolve correctly.

 ### Step 1 — Preprocess the Dataset